eclipse-embed-cdt/web-jekyll/pages/plugins/install.md

 To check if the paths definitions are effective, go to the project properties page and identify the `PATH` variable.
-Be sure the **Origin** column reads `BUILD SYSTEM`; if you manually edit it, the Origin will change and will read `USER`, but this is totally not recommended, since manually editing the path disables further automated updates of the path.
+Be sure the **Origin** column reads `BUILD SYSTEM`; if you manually edit it, the Origin will change and will read `USER`, but this is strongly not recommended, since manually editing the path disables further automated updates of the path.

 ![Environment PATH]({{ site.baseurl }}/assets/images/2015/win-properties-c-environment.png)